ratschlab/metagraph/metagraph/docs/source/api.rst

 Sequence alignment
 ------------------
-The ``align`` method allows alignment of sequences to the the graph.
+The ``align`` method allows alignment of sequences to the graph.
-The method accepts a single sequence or list of sequences represented with strings.
+The method accepts a single sequence or a list of sequences represented with strings.
 Additionally, the method accepts the following keyword arguments:

 .. py:function:: metagraph.client.GraphClient.align(self, ...)